vyshnaway/alchira/README.md

 ### ./libraries

-- This is your boilerplate setup for new projects.
-- Group classes into clusters and enable inheritance up to 6 levels, deriving from existing classes.
+- Organize classes into groups with up to 6 levels of inheritance based on existing classes.
-- Library management features are detailed in the next section.
+- Details on managing libraries are covered in the next section.

+### ./libraries/_static

+- This folder contains the immutable part of your library supplied by the configured flavour.
+- It includes static class sources used for symclass generation.
 # 4. Libraries

 Composing libraries is essentially like managing a set of CSS files—sensibly grouping classes and naming them according to established standards.
 This approach ensures clarity, maintainability, and consistency across your stylesheets.